zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Similarly, the scaling factors found in Equations 17.150.1 and 17.151.2 of the internal field are
+The coefficients of proportionality of the internal field can be taken from Equations 17.150.1 and 17.151.2:

 $$ \tag{17.155}
 \begin{aligned}